nabclan-reborn/dynamic-Popup/README.md

 # dynamic-Popup
 a logos popup

-with this popup u can set links from a server or anywhere that host json files.
+with this popup u can set links on the popup and update them using a json file.

 this works off jailbreak just inject into a app using tools like esign etc

+official nabzclan popup